Determiner Order

 Determiners of the Same Category

-- numeral (sequencer) + quantifier + etc.
+numeral (sequencer) + quantifier + head noun

-I will give birth to my baby in the
+I will give birth to my baby in the next few months.

 Partitives as Pre-determiners

-Their is a central determiner that is used after the partitive pre-determiner.
+'Their' is a central determiner that is used after the partitive pre-determiner.

 Review